 For me, one of the biggest reasons why freelancing is the best online business you can possibly start is the freedom you have when it comes to choosing who you work with.

-At the beginning, it can be overwhelming to narrow down who you want to work with, but again, while dabbling, your target client will become clearer and clearer.
+In the beginning, it can be overwhelming to narrow down who you want to work with, but again, while dabbling, your target client will become clearer and clearer.

 Some questions to ask yourself: